 1.1 The purpose of this Advice Note is to provide detailed advice on how application documents should be prepared, organised and submitted to the Planning Inspectorate.
 Applications that are poorly organised and presented are at greater risk of not being accepted for examination.

-1.2 Applicants should also refer to the Government Guidance issued by the Department for Communities and Local Government (DCLG) now Ministry of Housing, Communities and Local Government (MHCLG) and other relevant Advice Notes published by the Planning Inspectorate, all of which are available on the National Infrastructure Planning website Advice notes page.
+1.2 Applicants should also refer to Government Guidance and other relevant Advice Notes published by the Planning Inspectorate, all of which are available via the Planning Inspectorate Advice and Legislation webpage.

 1.3 Applicants are strongly encouraged to hold pre-application discussions with the Planning Inspectorate about how their application information should be prepared and submitted well in advance of formal submission.
 The Planning Inspectorate’s pre-application service for Applicants ‘Prospectus for Applicants’ is available on the National Infrastructure Planning website Prospectus for Applicants page.